myhelix/jama-mcp-server/README.md

 # Jama Connect MCP Server (Unofficial)

-This project provides a Model Context Protocol (MCP) server that exposes read-only tools for interacting with a Jama Connect instance.
+This project provides a Model Context Protocol (MCP) server that exposes tools for interacting with a Jama Connect instance.
 It acts as an MCP wrapper around the official [Jama Software `py-jama-rest-client`](https://github.com/JamaSoftware/py-jama-rest-client) library.

 **Disclaimer:** This is a third-party, open-source project and is not officially affiliated with or endorsed by Jama Software.

-**Note:** This server currently only supports read-only operations.
-Write operations may be added in future updates.

 ## Philosophy: Local Execution & Security